ASPECTS OF THE HISTORY

 IDEOLOGY AND POLITICS OF THE WORKER’S PARTY

 The creation of The Worker’s Party came after many years of arduous and costly struggle.
 At the jubilant Ard Fheis, held in Liberty Hall, Dublin in 1982, when the decision was ratified formally, delegate after delegate spoke of the efforts and sacrifices which had gone into producing Ireland’s first major revolutionary democratic, secular, socialist party.
 The story of the Party’s development, the various crises which were overcome, growing electoral successes, subsequent betrayals and the slow process of rebuilding is, in many ways, an account of the difficulties a socialist party faces in a society dominated by a conservative, if not grossly reactionary, value system.
+One of the main ideologies the Workers Party believes in is free access to the world market and creating a more liberal economic policy.
+This can be clearly seen in our efforts to legalize online gambling in Ireland further, opening up this particular sector not only to foreign investments but also enabling locals to establish their gambling venues or internet sites.
+By doing so, we add hundreds if not thousands of jobs, which benefits both the individuals and the community.
+Go over here to see one such site that has been present on the Irish gambling market and recently made available to broader audiences of Europe and North America.

 It is not possible to tell that entire story in a few pages.
 The thirty five years from 1962 include one of the most horrible and evil chapters in the history of modern Ireland; a chapter which unfortunately has not yet concluded.
 The history of the Party is woven into the fabric of those years.
 It played a major role in shaping the Northern Ireland Civil Rights Association in the 1960’s.
 Subsequently it opposed the growing sectarian, murderous terrorism which has polarised Northern Ireland as never before.